Baladattu/1943/README.md

-Here’s a concise version of the `README.md` file for your QR code food calorie scanner app:

 # QR Code Food Calorie Scanner

 A simple React application that uses the device camera to scan QR codes containing food item information.
 Once scanned, the app calculates and displays the total calories of the food items based on predefined calorie values.